Jewish Museum in Prague: Foundation and development (1906–1939)

-The Jewish Museum in Prague was founded in 1906 by historian Dr. Hugo Lieben (1881–1942) and Dr. Augustin Stein (1854–1937), who later became the head of the Prague Jewish Community.
-Its purpose was to document history and customs of the Jewish population of the Czech lands, as well as to preserve artifacts from Prague synagogues demolished in an urban renewal campaign at the beginning of the 20th century.
+The museum was founded in 1906 by the historian Salomon Hugo Lieben (1881–1942) and August Stein (1854–1937), a representative of the Czech-Jewish movement and a city councillor.
+At the core of its collection were items from synagogues that had been demolished as a result of the clearance of the Prague Jewish ghetto, which was demolished in an urban renewal campaign at the beginning of the 20th century.